ytechie/eventhubs-js/readme.md

 Performance was optimized in a number of ways:

 1. Setting `http.globalAgent.maxSockets = 50;` increases the HTTP connection pool, which allows us to create more connections to serve messages that need sent.
 If you don't send a large volume of messages, no problem, the pool will remain relatively empty.
-1. Caching the SAS Tokens.
+2. Caching the SAS Tokens.
 I haven't tested the performance of the node.js crypto libraries and moment time calculations, but it was easy enough to cache the generated SAS tokens to avoid recalcuating on each message.
+3. Automatic recreation of cached token just before it expires

 ### Examples & Promises